University Handbook, Appendix S:

 Conflicts of interest and time commitment are endemic to the modern university.
 These conflicts are a consequence of the many and varied roles that university members play in such areas as technology transfer and applied research, the creation of new multimedia teaching tools, and activities as expert consultants to local, state, and national governments as well as to the business community.
 The goal of this policy is to manage real or apparent conflicts of interest and time commitment.
 A system of self‑disclosure will be the most effective for Kansas State University, since conflicts of interest and time commitment must be dealt with on a case by case basis.
 Discussion, disclosure, and negotiation generally can resolve disputes related to conflict of interest and time commitment.

-This statement of policy concerning conflicts of interest and time commitment has been developed by a university task force in order to ensure compliance with the laws of the State of Kansas and mandates from the Board of Regents (BOR) and federal funding agencies, the latter as a prerequisite for their future support.
+This statement of policy concerning conflicts of interest and time commitment was developed by a university task force in order to ensure compliance with the laws of the State of Kansas and mandates from the Board of Regents (BOR) and federal funding agencies, the latter as a prerequisite for their future support.

 A. General Principles

 This policy is based on the Board of Regents’ policy entitled Commitment of Time, Conflict of Interest, Consulting and Other Employment.
-The text in bold face, italic type is taken directly from the Regents’ policy.

 1. Conflict of Time Commitment

 (a) Attempts to balance university responsibilities with external activities (such as, but not limited to, consulting, public service or pro bono work) can result in real or apparent conflicts regarding commitment of time and effort.
-Whenever a faculty or staff member's external activities exceed reasonable time limits, or whenever a full-time faculty or full-time unclassified staff member's primary professional responsibility is not to the institution, a conflict of time commitment exists.
+Whenever a faculty or staff member's external activities exceed reasonable time limits, or whenever a full-time faculty or full-time unclassified staff member's primary professional responsibility is not to the university, a conflict of time commitment exists.

 2. Conflict of Interest